rylanharper/nitrogen/README.md

 ### With `Pinia`

-Ideal for managing state actions throughout your stores:
+Ideal for working with actions within your stores:

 ```ts
 // Shopify